puppetlabs/puppet-docs/source/pe/3.2/orchestration_resources.markdown

 ### The "Inspect All" Button

-The summary view's "Inspect All" button scans all resources of all types and reports on their **similarity.** This is mostly useful when you think you've selected a group of very similar nodes but want to make sure.
+The summary view's "Inspect All" button scans all resources of all types and reports on their **similarity**.
+This is mostly useful when you think you've selected a group of very similar nodes but want to make sure.

 ![Similarity for resources after clicking "inspect all"][live_resources_all_similarity]